-- We conduct transactions between Richemont group companies on an arm'slength basis and in accordance with current OECD principles, as well as international and local rules, ensuring full consistency between Transfer Pricing and Customs Values, to bridge the gap between the respective expectations of Tax and Customs Authorities. - We formulate clear Transfer Pricing policies, we communicate and explain them within the group, we maintain proper Transfer Pricing documentation, and automate the Transfer Pricing risk assessment process. - We fully document the intercompany arrangements to reflect the actual operations of our subsidiaries.
+- We conduct transactions between Richemont group companies on an arm's-length basis and in accordance with current OECD principles, as well as international and local rules, ensuring full consistency between Transfer Pricing and Customs Values, to bridge the gap between the respective expectations of Tax and Customs Authorities. - We formulate clear Transfer Pricing policies, we communicate and explain them within the group, we maintain proper Transfer Pricing documentation, and manage the Transfer Pricing risk as per a predefined process. - We fully document the intercompany arrangements to reflect the actual operations of our subsidiaries.